JanHerca/urantiapedia/output/wikijs/en/article/Halbert_Katzen/Shroud_of_Turin.md

 >
 > All five of the women then sat down on the stone near the entrance and talked over the situation.
 It had not yet occurred to them that Jesus had been resurrected.
 They had been by themselves over the Sabbath, and they conjectured that the body had been moved to another resting place.
 But when they pondered such a solution of their dilemma, they were at a loss to account for the orderly arrangement of the grave cloths; how could the body have been removed since the very bandages in which it was wrapped were left in position and apparently intact on the burial shelf?
 >
 > As these women sat there in the early hours of the dawn of this new day, they looked to one side and observed a silent and motionless stranger.
 For a moment they were again frightened, but Mary Magdalene, rushing toward him and addressing him as if she thought he might be the caretaker of the garden, said, “Where have you taken the Master?
 Where have they laid him?
 Tell us that we may go and get him.”
 When the stranger did not answer Mary, she began to weep.
 Then spoke Jesus to them, saying, “Whom do you seek?”
 Mary said: “We seek for Jesus who was laid to rest in Joseph's tomb, but he is gone.
 Do you know where they have taken him?”
 Then said Jesus: “Did not this Jesus tell you, even in Galilee, that he would die, but that he would rise again?”
 These words startled the women, but the Master was so changed that they did not yet recognize him with his back turned to the dim light.
 And as they pondered his words, he addressed the Magdalene with a familiar voice, saying, “Mary.”
 And when she heard that word of well-known sympathy and affectionate greeting, she knew it was the voice of the Master, and she rushed to kneel at his feet while she exclaimed, “My Lord, and my Master!”
-And all of the other women recognized that it was the Master who stood before them in glorified form, and they quickly knelt before him.
-[UB 189:4.4-10](/en/The_Urantia_Book/189#p4_4)
+And all of the other women recognized that it was the Master who stood before them in glorified form, and they quickly knelt before him. <a id="a134_1333"></a>[UB 189:4.4-10](/en/The_Urantia_Book/189#p4_4)

 > As Mary sought to embrace his feet, Jesus said: “Touch me not, Mary, for I am not as you knew me in the flesh.
 In this form will I tarry with you for a season before I ascend to the Father.
 But go, all of you, now and tell my apostles-and Peter-that I have risen, and that you have talked with me.”
 >
 > After these women had recovered from the shock of their amazement, they hastened back to the City and to the home of Elijah Mark, where they related to the ten apostles all that had happened to them; but the apostles were not inclined to believe them.
 They thought at first that the women had seen a vision, but when Mary Magdalene repeated the words which Jesus had spoken to them, and when Peter heard his name, he rushed out of the upper chamber, followed closely by John, in great haste to reach the tomb and see these things for himself.
 >
-> The women repeated the story of talking with Jesus to the other apostles, but they would not believe; and they would not go to find out for themselves as had Peter and John.
-[UB 189:4.12-14](/en/The_Urantia_Book/189#p4_12)
+> The women repeated the story of talking with Jesus to the other apostles, but they would not believe; and they would not go to find out for themselves as had Peter and John. <a id="a140_176"></a>[UB 189:4.12-14](/en/The_Urantia_Book/189#p4_12)

 > **PETER AND JOHN AT THE TOMB**
 >